BSB 331A, PACE Lab,

 I am a PhD student working at PACE Lab under the guidance of Dr. V. Krishna Nandivada.
 My research interests are program analysis, software engineering and parallelization.

 I obtained my B.Tech degree at Andhra University.
-I joined for M.Tech programme in July, 2013 at IIT Madras and converted to PhD in dual degree mode.
+I joined for M.Tech programme in 2013 at IIT Madras and upgraded to PhD in 2014 (in dual degree mode).
 Prior to joining IIT Madras, I worked as a Software Engineer at Hewlett Packard, Chennai.

 - Research Interests